mcellteam/cellblender_tutorials/checkpointing.rst

 Checkpointing allows you to stop a simulation at a specified iteration and resume it at some later point.
 This can be beneficial for several different reasons:

-* You are using any sort of multi-user system that you must share time with on with others
+* You are using any sort of multi-user system that you must share time with others
 * The computer you are using crashes or is shutdown unexpectedly
 * There are parameters you want to change partway through a simulation

 We'll cover how to set up checkpointing in the next two sections, starting with a simple case where we modify a couple parameters.
-Then we will follow this up with a more interesting case where we have a mesh changing shape over time and molecules that will react to it.

 .. contents:: :local: